 When determining the amount of your contributions, the Plan Administrator will treat you as receiving eligible pay during the period of qualified military service equal to the amount of eligible pay that you would have received from the University during the period had you not been in qualified military service or, if such rate of eligible pay is not reasonably certain, your eligible pay during the (1) the 12-month period immediately before the qualified military service, or (2) if shorter, the period of employment immediately before the qualified military service.

-If you are entitled to receive a contribution, you will not be entitled to receive corresponding retroactive earnings attributable to such contribution.
+You will not be entitled to receive corresponding retroactive earnings attributable to such contribution.

 Are There Limits on Contributions to the Plan?